 ‘A Storm of Swords’ also excels at using minor characters.
 Throughout the story, the minor characters are excellently defined and have an impact on events.
 From Sandor Clegane to Thoros, Barristan Selmy, Ygritte, and Tywin Lannister, the minor characters had distinct views of the world; this made them create better antagonization or support to the primary characters.

 Tyrion’s dialogues showed a man pained by the scars of war.
-Though he gave everything to save King’s Landing from Stannis’s invasion, the only things he got in return were insults and humiliations.
-Tyrion’s dialogues with other characters showed how he grew from resenting his father to completely hating him.
+Though he gave everything to save King’s Landing from Stannis’s invasion, the only things he got in return were insults and humiliation.
+Tyrion’s dialogues with other characters showed how he grew from resenting his father to completely hate him.